Data-Driven Optimal Control of Affine Systems: A Linear Programming Perspective: Willems' Fundamental Lemma for Affine Systems

 The previous discussion on how to synthesize Bellman inequalities from data is based on the rank assumption \eqref{rank condition}.
 While the importance of \eqref{rank condition} has been recognised in the affine systems literature \cite{BerberichFundLemmaAffineSystems}, conditions on the inputs applied to the system that ensure \eqref{rank condition} have proved elusive.
-We remedy this short-coming in the following.

-In \cite{WillemsPersistence}, J. C. Willems and co-authors discuss how the information contained in a sufficiently rich and long trajectory of a \textit{linear} system is enough to describe any other trajectory of appropriate length that can be generated by the system.
-This result is known as Willem's fundamental lemma.
+In \cite{WillemsPersistence}, J.C.
+Willems and co-authors discuss how the information contained in a sufficiently rich and long trajectory of a \textit{linear} system is enough to describe any other trajectory of appropriate length that can be generated by the system.
+This result is known as Willems' fundamental lemma.
 The sufficient conditions such that the generated trajectory is rich enough are that (i) the system is controllable, and (ii) the input sequence is \textit{persistently exciting} of sufficient order.
 A sequence $S_1,\ldots,S_d \in \mathbb{R}^m$, $S = $, is persistently exciting of order $K\in\mathbb{N}_{>0}$ if the associated Hankel matrix of depth $K$,

 is full row-rank, \textit{i.e.} $\textsc{Rank}(\mathcal{H}_K(S)) = mK$.
 A necessary condition for this is $d \ge (m+1)K -1$.

 \begin{prop} If $S$ is persistently exciting of order $K$, then for all $K'<K$ it holds that (i) $S$ is persistently exciting of order $K'$ and (ii) $\mathds{1}^\intercal \notin \textsc{Rowsp}\,\mathcal{H}_{K'}(S)$. \end{prop} \begin{proof} (i) The rows of $\mathcal{H}_K(S)$ are linearly independent, therefore $\mathcal{H}_{K'}(S)_{1:d-K+1}$ is full row-rank and so is $\mathcal{H}_{K'}(S)$.